 Michael Mezey, "Classifying Legislatures", in Philip Norton (ed), Legislatures, Oxford, University Press, 1990, pp. 149 - 176.
 (R) David Arter, "Introduction: Comparing the Legislative Performance of Legislatures" in The Journal of Legislative Studies, Vol.12, No 3- 4, 2006, pp.245-257.
 (R) David Arter, "Conclusion.
-Questioning the "Mezy Question": An Interrogatory Framework for the Comparative Study of Legislatures, "in The Journal of Legislative Studies, Vol.12, No 3, 2006, pp. 462 - 482 (R) Optional Reading Philip Norton, "Parliament and Policy in Britain: The House of Commons As A Policy Influencer" in Philip Norton (ed), Legislatures, Oxford, University Press, 1990, pp. 177 - 180 (0) Nelson W. Polsby, "Legislatures" in Philip Norton (ed), Legislatures, Oxford, University Press, 1990, pp. 129 - 148 (0) The Parliament of Canada: The House of Commons and the Senate Historical and Constitutional Context: Canada September 23 /2011: Westminster Parliamentary Democracy : Representative and Responsible Government: Evolving Perspectives Seminar Objectives:
+Questioning the "Mezy Question": An Interrogatory Framework for the Comparative Study of Legislatures, "in The Journal of Legislative Studies, Vol.12, No 3, 2006, pp. 462 - 482 (R) Optional Reading Philip Norton, "Parliament and Policy in Britain: The House of Commons As A Policy Influencer" in Philip Norton (ed), Legislatures, Oxford, University Press, 1990, pp. 177 - 180 (0) Nelson W. Polsby, "Legislatures" in Philip Norton (ed), Legislatures, Oxford, University Press, 1990, pp. 129 - 148 (0) The Parliament of Canada: The House of Commons and the Senate Historical and Constitutional Context: Canada September 21/2012 Westminster Parliamentary Democracy: Representative and Responsible Government: Evolving Perspectives Seminar Objectives:

 To outline and to assess two of the defining principles of Canadian parliamentary democracy - representative and responsible government To outline and to assess evolving perspectives on the Canadian parliamentary system Discussion Questions 1.
 Define and assess the significance of the terms "representative" and "responsible government" in the context of the Westminster model of parliamentary democracy.
 Outline and assess the roles performed by the House of Commons in a system of parliamentary democracy based on the Westminster model.
-In particular, discuss the tensions/contradictions/conflicts that develop when elements of "populist democracy" are introduced into a system of "parliamentary democracy" based on the Westminster model.
-Readings Background and Overview Peter Aucoin, Mark D. Jarvis and Lori Turnbull, Democratizing the Constitution: Reforming Responsible Government, Emond Montogomery Publications, 2011, Chapter 1 and Chapter 2 Evolving Perspectives on Parliamentary Democracy Jennifer Smith "Parliamentary Democracy versus Faux Populist Democracy" in Peter H. Russell and Lorne Sossin (eds), Parliamentary Democracy in Crisis, University of Toronto Press, 2009,pp. 175 - 188(R) Optional Reading C.E.S.
+In particular, assess the impact of the dominance of party politics, party discipline and the growing concentration of power in the office of the prime minister on the functioning of Westminster style parliamentary democracy in Canada.
+In addition, discuss the tensions/contradictions/conflicts that develop when elements of "populist democracy" are introduced into a system of "parliamentary democracy" based on the Westminster model.
+Readings Background and Overview Peter Aucoin, Mark D. Jarvis and Lori Turnbull, Democratizing the Constitution: Reforming Responsible Government, Emond Montogomery Publications, 2011, Chapter 1 and Chapter 2 (R) Evolving Perspectives on Parliamentary Democracy Jennifer Smith "Parliamentary Democracy versus Faux Populist Democracy" in Peter H. Russell and Lorne Sossin (eds), Parliamentary Democracy in Crisis, University of Toronto Press, 2009,pp. 175 - 188(R) Optional Reading C.E.S.
 Franks, The Parliament of Canada, University of Toronto Press, 1987, pp. 3-34 (0) David E. Smith, The People's House of Commons: Theories of Democracy in Contention, University of Toronto Press, 2007, Chapters 1 - 4.
-(0) Legislatures and Accountability September 30 /2011: Responsible Government and "Confidence of the House": Legislative Strategies and Tactics: Case Study May 2005 Seminar Objectives:
+(0) Legislatures and Accountability September 28 /2012: Constitutional Customs and Conventions: Responsible Government: "Confidence of the House", Dissolution and Prorogation Legislative Strategies and Tactics: Case Study May 2005 Seminar Objectives: